lemoncheesecake/lemoncheesecake/README.md

 ## Testsuite

-A lemoncheesecake testsuite is a class that inherits `TestSuite` and contains tests and/or sub testsuites:
+A lemoncheesecake testsuite is a class that inherits from `TestSuite` and contains tests and/or sub testsuites:
 ```python
 # tests/my_first_testsuite.py:
 from lemoncheesecake import *